kathirmeyyappan/edge-detector/README.md

-# From-scratch Image Processing Algorithm Implementations
+# From-scratch Implementations of Edge Detectors and Other Image Processing Algorithms
 This is a collection image processing algorithms, implemented from scratch in python.
 Image handling is done with the PIL library and computation is with NumPy.

 ## Table of Contents